cmarkoya/cmarkoya/README.md

 <details>
 <summary> Some other fun facts about me-e-e </summary>

-+ Been recently into 3D modeling and 🖨️ 3D printing!
++ Been recently into AI and Machine Learning!🤔
 + I am a huge foodie and love to find new hole-in-the-wall restaurants 🍽️
 + I hope to run a marathon one day 🏃‍♀️
 </details>